-With the half way point officially upon us, it's a good time to look at the production (rankings) we expect from the top 300 position players in the second half of 2008.
+With the half way point here, it's time to look at the production (rankings) we expect from the top 300 position players in the second half of 2009.
 Subscribing to the regression to the mean concept (the statistical term referring to the probability that an accumulation of non random numbers will revert towards their norm), the rankings below have a bias to our preseason projections and the historical first half/ second half splits for each player.
 There are other factors including injuries and playing time situations that have also been factored in.

 As we've discussed in prior Strategy Plus articles, players do follow trends in their production.
 Most player production comes in spurts during different time periods of the season....and for many players, these trends tend to repeat themselves.
 Some players are great 1st half players while others don't come around until after the all star break.
 Using this information helps us (The Fantasy GM) make educated decisions with player personnel.